jolson615/tech-exchange-2021/u1-html-git/intro-to-html.md

 Remember that students are coming from all different contexts.
 Some have been studying CS for years, and some began coding much more recently.
 The only way for a group of differing experience levels to gel as a team is to lower the stakes.
 That means making it clear that the purpose of working in a team is collaborative, not competitive.
 The goal isn't to find out who on each team is the most experienced in a given content area, or to find out which team is the strongest, but rather for the most experienced team member to step into a leadership capacity and immediately make themselves available to help upskill their partners.

-Rather than try to hide this different levels of expertise, embrace them!
+Rather than try to hide these different levels of expertise, embrace them!
 Be explicit about the fact that some students have spent lots of time with HTML, and others will be seeing it for the first time today, so it wouldn't make sense for you, the instructor, to go over everything.

 Tell them that instead of stepping through all of HTML, you're going to give a high-level introduction to some foundational concepts and then make space for students to get to work.
 Explain that you expect the more experienced members of each group to step into the mentoring role that senior engineers take.
 It's their job to make 100% sure that everyone in their group understands the code they're writing.